GuitarML/GuitarLSTM/README.md

 sound.
 The model can then be applied to other wav files to make it sound like the amp or effect.
 This code uses Tensorflow/Keras.

-The LSTM model is effective for copying the sound of tube amplifiers, distortion, overdrive, and compression.
+The LSTM (Long short-term memory) model is effective for copying the sound of tube amplifiers, distortion, overdrive, and compression.
 It also captures the impluse response of the mic/cab used for recording the samples.
 In comparison to the WaveNet model, this implementation is much faster and can more accurately copy the sound of complex guitar signals while still training on a CPU.

 ## Info